 DeTrani, who spent years in China and is fluent in Mandarin, said he is optimistic about U.S.-China relations in dealing with issues such as North Korea and nuclear proliferation in spite of China’s aggressive territorial claims in the China Sea.

-The Daniel Morgan Academy, led by DeTrani, is a recently established graduate school for students specializing in national security issues.
+The Daniel Morgan Graduate School of National Security, led by DeTrani, is a recently established graduate school for students specializing in national security issues.
 His talk before Post 20 was open to all NPC members and guests.

 As part of the Post 20 meeting, former NPC President and past Post Commander John Cosgrove received a certificate signed by Dale Barnett, National Commander of the 2.2 million-member organization, commemorating Cosgrove’s 50-year membership in the Legion.